 Bloom’s taxonomy in level 3 courses

-Apart from actively engaging in the eLearning course, learners have to evaluate situations, utilize their knowledge and take decisions.
-Since learners need to apply their acquired knowledge, level 3 aims for third level of Bloom’s Taxonomy – Applying and Analyzing.
+Level 3 eLearning interactivities compel learners to evaluate situations, utilize their knowledge, and take decisions.
+Since learners need to apply their acquired knowledge, level 3 measures the third level of Bloom’s Taxonomy – Applying and Analyzing.

 Level 4 is the highest level of interactivities in eLearning.
 Here, learners are free to learn and practice new skills as well as have full control over their learning.
 In this level, you can find:

 - Scope for social learning